nthState/StrokeExtensions/README.md

 TODO

-- can we get rid of .ornament?
+- canvas
-- remove * size from code
+- animate on add
-- animation start stop
+- backward has wrong shape on step